pelkmanslab/CodingStyleExample/README.md

 ## Public vs Private
 1. There are just two public functions ([composePersonalLetter.m](composePersonalLetter.m) and [composeAnonymousLetter.m](composeAnonymousLetter.m)).
 This gives a small, easy-to-understand interface to the outside world.
 2. There are several private functions in [private/](private/).
-These are only visible within the folder.
+These cannot be called outside this folder.

 ## Functions and Lines of Code
 1. Each function has few lines of code, but there are many functions.